 Even if they don’t look dirty, knowing how to clean curtains, and making it part of your cleaning routine, will go a long way to helping your home stay clean.

 That accumulation can also drastically affect your indoor air quality.
-Every time the curtains are opened or closed, every time a pet or person brushes against them, the dust and other debris gets disturbed and begins swirling around in your home.
+Every time the curtains are opened or closed, dust and other debris begin swirling around in your home.
 You’ll find that debris settling on your furniture as well as your carpet, where every step stirs it up again.

 For allergy sufferers, cleaning curtains regularly will provide significant relief to indoor allergy symptoms.
 (So will these other steps to reduce dust in your home.)